-Platinum Health have delivered another fantastic product in their bath bench with padded arm wrests.
+Platinum Health have delivered another fantastic product in their with .

-Featuring the same high-view cerulean blue colour as it’s full-backed big brother, the backless bench seat was designed from the ground up with safety in mind.
-It’s constructed with the same medical-grade aluminum frame and institutional-quality foam padding seen on other Platinum Health products.
+Featuring the same high-view cerulean blue color as it’s full-backed big brother, the backless was designed from the ground up with safety in mind.
+It’s constructed with the same medical-grade and institutional-quality foam padding seen on other Platinum Health products.

 Backed by an industry-leading unlimited lifetime warranty, if safety and quality are important to you then you can’t go wrong with this deluxe bath bench.

-If you’re looking for a no-frills budget bath bench then this diminutive model from DR. MAYA might fit the bill.
+If you’re looking for a no-frills budget then this diminutive model from DR. MAYA might fit the bill.

 Our Shower Chair Buying Guide